jgeb28/jgeb28/README.md

 ## ⚡ Welcome to jgeb28 profile! ⚡
-I`m currently student at Warsaw University of Technology
+I`m currently computer science student at Warsaw University of Technology

 ---